25 Boeing Retirement FAQs

 From DIY’ers to Retirees

-Boeing may offer limited options for accessing retirement funds while still employed, such as hardship withdrawals or loans from certain accounts.
+Boeing offers some options for accessing retirement funds while still employed, such as hardship withdrawals or loans from certain accounts.
 However, these options come with restrictions and should be used carefully to avoid compromising your long-term financial security.

-Yes, Boeing employees may be eligible to take a lump-sum distribution from their retirement accounts, subject to plan rules and tax considerations.
+Yes, Boeing employees can receive a lump-sum distribution from their retirement accounts, subject to plan rules and tax considerations.

 If you become disabled before reaching retirement age, you may be eligible for disability benefits through Boeing's retirement plans or other disability insurance coverage provided by the company.
 Disability benefits can provide valuable financial support to help cover living expenses and medical costs during periods of disability.
 The specific eligibility requirements and benefits available may vary depending on the terms of the retirement plans and the nature of your disability.